 I don't know what contributes to this but it is strange!

 Cojack wrote:Yesterday's MS headline study re: MS and Migraines came out citing MS'rs as having sig more than pop at large...one of my personal daily battles now appears to be transient head pressure...and what seems to help me is coffee...a constrictor...

 question: any idea what might naturally work as a constrictor/ or like migraine med that i understand keeps the veins from constricting & dilating

-So the cure to migraine or headache is not vasoconstriction or dilation...but regulation.
+In migraine, it's the spasm of blood vessels in the brain ...
 You want the vessels to stop spasming, and causing this constriction/dilation scenario.

 It's all about balance, and stopping vessel spasms...
 JL's right about mag.
 I was a migrainer, and haven't had one since I started following Jeff's program for endothelial health.

 Cojack wrote:.oh...cheer....if i may refer to you in the familiar? apparently caffeines a bronchial dilator. whatever that's worth...i think you're on to something with your theory...didn't you mention in one of your posts something working as a vein relaxer???

 CureOrBust wrote:I haven't seen it mentioned here, but recently I have been reading a lot on Vitamin K2 (in relation to Vit D3).